-- When parents truly listen, children feel valued and understood, which builds their confidence and communication skills. - Active listening also strengthens your relationship and teaches children how to listen to others.
+- When parents truly listen, children feel valued and understood, which builds their confidence and communication skills. - Active listening also strengthens relationships and teaches children how to listen to others.

-- Get on your child's level and make eye contact. - Repeat back what they say to show you understand: "You're telling me the puzzle is hard.
-Let's work on it together." - Avoid interrupting; let them finish their thoughts.
+- Get on your child's level and make eye contact. - Repeat back what your child says to show you understand: "You're telling me the puzzle is hard.
+Let's work on it together." - Avoid interrupting; let your child finish expressing their thoughts.